re0-will-to-live/smart-m3/readme.md

 ## How to install

 0. _Use the virtualenv, Luke!_ (c)
-1. `pip install -r requitements.txt`
+1. `pip install -r requirements.txt`

+# Examples

+See `examples/basics.py` for some working examples.

 ## Smart-M3 operations